MLS performance in the CONCACAF Champions Cup: Performance by team

-As of 2022, 21 MLS teams have appeared in the CONCACAF Champions League since the inaugural 2008–09 season.
+As of 2024, 27 MLS teams have appeared in the CONCACAF Champions Cup since MLS began sending teams to the competition in 1997.

-Seattle Sounders FC became champions in 2022, ending Liga MX's winning streak in the competition.
+Seattle Sounders FC became champions in 2022, ending Liga MX's winning streak in the competition since 2006.
 They were the fifth MLS club to make it to the final, following Real Salt Lake in 2011, Montreal Impact in 2015, Toronto FC in 2018 and Los Angeles FC in 2020.

-Canadian teams in MLS – CF Montréal, Toronto FC and Vancouver Whitecaps FC – qualify to the Champions League via a separate competition, the Canadian Championship, and they represent the Canadian Soccer Association.
-The only times MLS standings were used for Canadian teams qualification were the 2014 season to determine the 2015–16 Champions League representative, as the Canadian Championship format was changed that season, and the 2020 season to determine the 2021 Champions League representative, as the 2020 Canadian Championship was postponed indefinitely due to the COVID-19 pandemic.
+Canadian teams in MLS – CF Montréal, Toronto FC and Vancouver Whitecaps FC – qualify to the Champions Cup via a separate competition, the Canadian Championship, and they represent the Canadian Soccer Association.
+Starting in 2024, all three Canadian teams may also qualify through MLS or Leagues Cup.
+MLS standings were used for Canadian teams qualification only twice: the 2014 season to determine the 2015–16 Champions League representative, as the Canadian Championship format was changed that season, and the 2020 season to determine the 2021 Champions League representative, as the 2020 Canadian Championship was postponed indefinitely due to the COVID-19 pandemic.

-Starting in 2018, the group stage was removed, so MLS teams now start in the Round of 16 (first round).
+Starting in 2018, the group stage was removed, so MLS teams now started in the Round of 16 (first round).
+Starting in 2024, one or two MLS teams receive byes to the round of 16 (second round) while others enter in the first round of 22 teams.